awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-objectmapper.rst

 .. _dynamodb-enhanced-mapper-before:

-Before you use these examples
+Prerequisite
 ===================================

-.. note:: Before you can use the examples in this topic, you first need to run the :sdk-examples-java-dynamodb:`CreateTable.java <CreateTable.java>` example.
-This will create a DynamoDB table called "Record" which the remaining examples use.
+Before you can use the examples in this topic, first run the :sdk-examples-java-dynamodb:`CreateTable.java <CreateTable.java>` example.
+This creates a |DDB| table named **Record** that the remaining examples use.

 .. _dynamodb-enhanced-mapper-getitem: